3 Reasons You’re Not Building Compatible Tech Teams

-Not only do you have to evaluate for skills and technical knowledge: you also have to curate a team that can work well together.
+Not only do you evaluate skills and technical knowledge, but you also have to curate a team that works well together.

 As tech stacks become more and more fragmented, the line between some specialized technical roles is admittedly blurry.

-Take, for example, the difference between data analysts and data scientists.
+For example, take the difference between data analysts and data scientists.
 A data analyst and data scientist might both be focused on interpreting data for non-technical stakeholders.
 But a data analyst might focus on interpolating historic data, whereas a data scientist might focus on extrapolating predictions from historic data.

 Ultimately, this challenge boils down to misalignment between hiring managers and recruiters.
 Historically, research has shown that aligning on expectations is hiring managers’ biggest hurdle.

-But when it comes to technical roles, most recruiters are focused more on on technical skills, less on potential EQ signals, like endorsements from past coworkers.
+But when it comes to technical roles, most recruiters are focused more on technical skills and less on potential EQ signals—like endorsements from past coworkers.

 Ultimately, the best way to emphasize EQ is to make the time for it.
-Establish a process to vet technical skills systematically, and uniformly.
+Establish a process to vet technical skills systematically and uniformly.
 The less time you spend on verifying a candidate’s stated skills, the more time you can spend getting to know them as a person.

-And you see a candidate with the following qualities:
+You come across a candidate with the following qualities:

-full-stack capable, but back-end focused
+Full-stack capable, but back-end focused

 Have they ever worked with a front-end developer, or are they used to doing the work themselves?
 Do they know how to communicate with them in a meaningful way to get things done?
 How much ownership do they expect to have over the process?

-career spent working with small teams (teams of 3-5 developers total)
+A career spent working with small teams (teams of 3-5 developers total)

-Coming from a small company means the candidate is likely to be self-sufficient.
+Coming from a small company means the candidate is likely self-sufficient.
 But are they too self-sufficient?
 How do they work in a team?
 Do they openly collaborate with others, or do they tend to silo themselves off from the group?
 Neither option is bad––but one might be a better fit for your team than the other.